Willi Castro Player Props: Twins vs. Athletics

 Athletics Pitching Rankings

-- Athletics pitchers combine to surrender the second-most home runs in baseball (130 total, 1.4 per game).
+- The Athletics allow the second-most home runs in baseball (131 total, 1.4 per game).

+- The Athletics will send Harris (2-3) to make his fifth start of the season.
+He is 2-3 with a 6.07 ERA and 35 strikeouts through 43 2/3 innings pitched.

+- In his most recent appearance on Thursday, July 6, the left-hander threw 4 2/3 innings against the Detroit Tigers, giving up seven earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.